equalsraf/kabal/README.md

 Whenever Kabal starts it will place an icon in system tray.
 From that icon you can:

-1. Single click to ...
-TBD ...
 1. Right click to access more options (e.g. disable notifications)
+1. ...

 On the notification widget:

 1. Single click a notification to close it

-## The log file
+## Kog file

 Kabal keeps a log file of past notifications in $HOME/.kabal/log.
-The logfile is removed whenever kabal restarts.

 # TODO

-* Multi screen support
 * Configurable Widget position